logux/docs/guide/architecture/practice.md

 We will show examples in JS API, but you can use Logux proxy with any back-end language for all our examples.

-After authenticating user server will calculate **time different** between client and server.
+After authenticating user server will calculate **time difference** between client and server.
 It is useful when the client has the wrong time settings.

 ## Subscriptions